Theories

 The supernatural

 Based on our theory of truth, we can now formally define the supernatural.
-It is tempting to define the supernatural as anything that cannot be predicted by a true theory.
-The issue with this definition is that believers can insist that their supernatural entities can be predicted by a true theory (which has not yet been found, has not yet been sufficiently validated, or has just not yet been applied correctly).
+It is tempting to define the supernatural as anything for which there is no evidence.
+For example, we could argue that God is supernatural because there is no evidence for his existence.
+The issue with this definition is that many believers insist that there is actually evidence for their supernatural entities (i.e., that there is a true theory that predicts the existence of these entities, and that this theory has not yet been found, has not yet been sufficiently validated, or has not yet been applied correctly).
 In fact, many “proofs” for the supernatural argue with such theories.
-Thus, simplying agreeing that “God is supernatural” would require solving one of the biggest conundrums of humanity: proving that God’s existence cannot be proven.Quite fortunately, the converse (assuming that God’s existence cannot be disproven) is both sufficient to define the supernatural and easier to establish.
+Thus, simply agreeing that “God is supernatural” would require solving one of the biggest conundrums of humanity: proving that there is no evidence for God’s existence.Quite fortunately, the converse notion (that God’s existence cannot be disproven) is both sufficient to define the supernatural and easier to establish.
 Believers will typically agree easily that God’s existence cannot be disproven: Whatever happens, it does not question the existence of God.
 And for an atheist, assuming that God’s existence cannot be disproven amounts to unfalsifiablity, and thus to meaninglessness — which is indeed one of the ways to define atheism.

-In this spirit, we can define a supernatural statement as a statement that, on principle, cannot be falsified (or, by extension, such a theory).
+In this spirit, we define a supernatural statement as a statement that, on principle, cannot be falsified (or, by extension, such a theory).
 Note that, with this definition, being supernatural is a property of statements and theories, and not of entities.
 In other words, it is not God himself who is unfalsifiable, but the statement “God exists”.
-Other supernatural statements and theories are “There is life after death” and “If you have done only good things in life, then you will go to Heaven”.
+Other supernatural statements and theories are “There is life after death” or “If you have done only good things in life, then you will go to Heaven” — and these are, likewise, unfalsifiable.

 Truth and atheism